TomBayne/BoringVPN/README.md

     - Other Pluggable transports (https://obfuscation.github.io/)

 - The idea is that every avenue of 'network escape' that can be automated would be tried.
 Try to hide the payload in **any** protocol that is allowed internet access.

+- Use compression to increase throughput of slow transport methods.